 Monetary items denominated in foreign currencies are translated to Renminbi at the spot exchange rate at the balance sheet date.
 The resulting exchange differences are generally recognised in profit or loss, unless they arise from the re-translation of the principal and interest of specific borrowings for the construction of qualifying assets (see Note III.13).
-Non-monetary items that are measured at historical cost in foreign currencies are translated to Renminbi using the exchange rate at the translated using the exchange rate at the translated using the exchange rate at the translated using the exchange rate at the date the fair value is determined.
+Non-monetary items that are measured at historical cost in foreign currencies are translated to Renminbi using the exchange rate at the transaction date.
+Non-monetary items that are measured at fair value in foreign currencies are translated using the exchange rate at the date the fair value is determined.
 The resulting exchange differences are recognised in profit or loss, except for the differences arising from Equity investments at FVOCI, which are recognised in other comprehensive income.